crewlinker/protoc-gen-dynamodb/README.md

   - Document "Any" format in particular: "Value" stored always stored as binary
   - Document "FieldMask" format: "StringSet"
   - Structpb.Value is formatted in dynamodb
+- Does no logic to support formatting pk/sk, instead supports the use code to do this

 ## Ideas